MicrosoftDocs/Viva/Viva/insights/advanced/admin/dynamic-metric-load.md

 ### 6. Register MGDC application
 *Applies to: Application Administrator or Application Developer, with Insights Analyst role*

-Use [these steps](/graph/app-registration#landing-page) to register your app with Data Connect, beginning with the landing page.
+Use [these steps](/graph/app-registration#register-a-new-app) to register your app with Data Connect.

 There are a few unique steps, however, that are specific to this process for dynamic loads.
 When filling out the registration info page, be sure to use these values: